claaj/crabattery/README.md

-> This program is tested in an ASUS X515 laptop running Fedora 37 and Sway.
+> This program is being tested in an ASUS X515 laptop running Fedora 38 and Sway.